technoavengers/kubernetes/step1.md

-The Kubernetes environment is a single node Kubernetes cluster with the Master initialise using Kubeadm.
+This is my first scenario.The Kubernetes environment is a single node Kubernetes cluster with the Master initialise using Kubeadm.

 With the Kubernetes environment configured, users can focus on learning new skills on top of the platform without having to complete the steps to configure the cluster.